 FortiOS provides the foundation for the operation of all FortiGate appliances, from the core kernel functions to the security processing feature sets.
 FortiOS provides multiple layers of security including a hardened kernel layer providing protection for the FortiGate system, a network security layer providing security for end-customers' network infrastructures, and application content protection providing security for end-customers' workstations and applications.
 FortiOS directs the operations of processors and ASICs as well as providing system management functions such as command-line and graphical user interfaces.
 We make available updates to the FortiOS through our FortiCare support services.
 FortiOS also enables advanced, integrated routing and switching, allowing end-customers to deploy FortiGate devices within a wide variety of networks, as well as providing a direct replacement solution option for legacy switching and routing equipment.
 The FortiOS implements a suite of commonly used routing protocols as well as address translation technologies allowing the FortiGate appliance to integrate and operate in a wide variety of network environments.
 Our technology permits seamless integration into existing network infrastructures with minimal disruption.
 Additional features include Virtual Domain, or VDOM, capabilities and traffic queuing and shaping enabling administrators to set the appropriate configurations and policies that meet their infrastructure needs.
-FortiOS also provides capabilities for logging of traffic for forensic analysis purposes which are particularly important for regulatory compliance initiatives like PCI DSS.
 FortiOS's packet classification, queue disciplines, policy enforcement, congestion management, and other traffic optimization functionality are designed to help control network traffic in order to optimize performance.
 FortiOS is FIPS 140-2 and Common Criteria EAL 4+ certified.